 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which estimates of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentages and by adding expected inflation.
-Best estimates of the long-term geometric rates for each major asset class are summarized below.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage.
+Target asset allocations, capital market assumptions and forecast returns were provided by the Plan's investment advisors, including West Virginia Investment Management Board (WVIMB).
+The projected return for the Money Market Pool held with the West Virginia Board of Treasury Investments was estimated based on WVIMB assumed inflation of 2.0% plus a 25 basis point spread.
+The target allocation and estimates of annualized long-term expected real returns assuming a 10-year horizon are summarized below.

-2 2019 20 18
+2020 2019

 Asset Class Target Allocation Long-term Expected Real Return Target Allocation Long-term Expected Real Return

-Global equity 49.5% 4.8% 55.0% 22.8%
+Global equity 55.0% 6.8% 49.5% 4.8%

-Core plus fixed income 13.5% 2.1% 15.0% 3.0%
+Core plus fixed income 15.0% 4.1% 13.5% 2.1%

-Core real estate 9.0% 4.1% 10.0% 8.3%
+Core real estate 10.0% 6.1% 9.0% 4.1%

-Hedge fund 9.0% 2.4% 10.0% 5.7%
+Hedge fund 10.0% 4.4% 9.0% 2.4%

-Private equity 9.0% 6.8% 10.0% 19.6%
+Private equity 10.0% 8.8% 9.0% 6.8%

-Cash and cash equivalents 10.0% 0.3% 0.0% 0.0%
+Cash and cash equivalents 0.0% 0.0% 10.0% 0.3%

 Target allocation 100.0% 100.0%

-The actuarial assumptions used in the June 30, 2018 and 2017 valuations were based on the results of an actuarial experience study for the period July 1, 2010 through June 30, 2015.
+The actuarial assumptions used in the June 30, 2020 valuations were based on the results of an actuarial experience study for the period July 1, 2015 through June 30, 2020.
+The actuarial assumptions used in the June 30, 2019 valuations were based on the results of an actuarial experience study for the period July 1, 2010 through June 30, 2015.

 Discount rate.
-The discount rate used to measure the OPEB liability was 7.15%.
-The projection of cash flows used to determine the discount rate assumed that RHBT contributions will be made at rates equal to the actuarially determined contribution rates, in accordance with prefunding and investment policies.
-Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+A single discount rate of 6.65% was used to measure the total OPEB liability.
+The single discount rate was based on the expected rate of return on OPEB plan investments of 6.65% and a tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date to the extent benefits are effectively financed on a pay-as-you-go basis.
+The long-term municipal bond rate used to develop the single discount rate was 3.13% as of the beginning of the year and 2.45% as of the end of the year.
+The projection of cash flows used to determine this single discount rate assumed that employer contributions will be made in accordance with the prefunding and investment policies.
+Future pre-funding assumptions include at \$30 million annual contribution from the State through 2037.
+Based on those assumptions, and that the Plan is expected to be fully funded by fiscal year ended June 30, 2025, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
 Discount rates are subject to change between measurement dates.
-There were no changes from 2017 to 2018 valuations.